-Due to lobbying by Disney over the years, no American copyrighted works entered the public domain in 2016.
-In fact, no works copyrighted in the United States will enter the public domain until at least 2019.
+Due to lobbying by Disney over the years, no American copyrighted works will enter the public domain in 2018.
+In fact, no works copyrighted in the United States will enter the public domain under normal circumstances until at least 2019.

 Luckily, every country has its own copyright laws.
 Most are not as strict as those in the United States.

 Some notable works (from outside the United States) that lost their copyright and entered the public domain last year were:

 - Happy Birthday to You, song by Patty Hill

 - A Treatise on Money, by John Maynard Keynes

 - The War of the Worlds, by H.G.
 Wells